BIography

 Music Director: Oxford Opera

-Highlights of 2024/25 include John's debuts with the Athens State Orchestra, Luxembourg Philharmonic and Franz Schubert Filharmonia, a return to the Berliner Symphoniker at the Philharmonie in Berlin, a new production of Puccini's Tosca with Oxford Opera and concerts with his own Orchestra for the Earth.
-The past season saw debuts with the Orquestra de la Comunitat Valenciana, Slovak State Philharmonic, Berliner Symphoniker and Armenian Symphony Orchestra, and in previous seasons he has also conducted orchestras including the London Symphony Orchestra and BBC Philharmonic and worked with soloists such as Thomas Hampson, James Ehnes, Wu Wei and Camille Thomas.
+Recent highlights include debuts with the Athens State Orchestra, Orchestre Philharmonique du Luxembourg and the Franz Schubert Filharmonia, and a return to the Berliner Symphoniker at the Berliner Philharmonie and Konzerthaus.
+He has appeared with the Orquestra de la Comunitat Valenciana, Slovak State Philharmonic, Armenian Symphony Orchestra, London Symphony Orchestra and BBC Philharmonic, collaborating with artists including Thomas Hampson, Susan Bullock, James Ehnes, Wu Wei and Roman Simovic.
+In 2025 he received the Mahler Foundation’s inaugural Mahler Award at Het Concertgebouw’s Mahler Festival in Amsterdam.

-A committed advocate of contemporary music, John has been invited to commission and conduct world premieres at the Philharmonie Luxembourg, Het Concertgebouw and, most recently, a week-long residency at the Beijing Music Festival which included four world premieres and five Chinese premieres of contemporary classics by Anna Thorvaldsdottir, Huang Ruo, Sir George Benjamin and Messiaen.
+He has been invited to create and lead world premieres at the Philharmonie Luxembourg, Het Concertgebouw and the Beijing Music Festival, where he directed a residency featuring new works and Chinese premieres by Anna Thorvaldsdottir, Huang Ruo, Sir George Benjamin and Messiaen.

-John honed his craft as assistant to many of the world’s leading conductors, such as Sir Simon Rattle, Daniel Harding, Yannick Nézet-Séguin, Karina Canellakis, Robin Ticciati and Edward Gardner, working with the Symphonieorchester des Bayerischen Rundfunks, London Philharmonic, Orchestre de Paris, Dresden Staatskapelle, Wiener Symphoniker, Les Siècles and others.
+Earlier in his career he assisted conductors including Sir Simon Rattle, Daniel Harding, Yannick Nézet-Séguin, Karina Canellakis, Robin Ticciati and Edward Gardner with orchestras and opera houses including the Bavarian Radio Symphony Orchestra, Staatskapelle Dresden, Budapest Festival Orchestra, London Philharmonic Orchestra, Orchestre de Paris, Wiener Symphoniker, Les Siècles and Glyndebourne.